Bolillo-Kremer/PiAPI.NET/README.md

 ## How to use

 ### Requirements
 This library requires that [PiAPI](https://github.com/Bolillo-Kremer/PiAPI) is running on your raspberry pi.
-For instructions on how to install it, [click here](https://github.com/Bolillo-Kremer/PiAPI/blob/master/README.md).
+You can intall it on your pi with only one command!
+For instructions, [click here](https://github.com/Bolillo-Kremer/PiAPI/blob/master/README.md).

 ### Initializing
+You van either install the PiAPI nuget package or download PiAPI.dll by clicking [here](#).
-After downloading the PiAPI nuget package, or adding a reference to this library in your project, you will need to setup you PiAPI connection like this.
+After downloading the nuget package, or adding a reference to this library in your project, you will need to setup you PiAPI connection like this.

 ```csharp
 using PiAPI;